-F.2 Changing list parameters
+F.2 Changing sequence number verification parameters

-This mechanisms is used in conjunction with the window and list mechanisms described in C.2.
+This mechanism is used in conjunction with the mechanism for the verification of sequence number freshness in the USIM described in C.2.2.

-Parameters which may be used to manage a lsit are the number of entries in a list (the list size) and an upper list on the admissible $SEQ{MS} - SEQ$ between the highest batch number SEQ{MS} in the list and an accepted batch number SEQ.
+The USIM shall also be able to put a limit L on the difference between $SEQ{MS}$ (the highest SEQ accepted so far) and a received sequence number SEQ.
 A mechanism to change these parameters dynamically is useful since the optimum for these parameters may change over time.
-AMF is used to indicate the maximum admissible list size or maximum admissible difference $SEQ{MS} - SEQ$ to be used by the user when verifying the authentication token and deciding whether it is still accepted.
+AMF is used to indicate a new value of L to be used by the USIM.